-The basic rules of the function and of the role of the Constitutional Court are contained in the Fundamental Law, the main organisational and procedural rules are contained by the Act n.
-CLI. of 2011. on the Constitutional Court.
-The detailed provisions of the procedures are regulated by the Rules of procedure.
+The basic rules of the function and of the role of the Constitutional Court are contained in the Fundamental Law, the main jurisdictional, organisational and procedural rules are contained by the Act CLI of 2011 on the Constitutional Court, and the detailed provisions of the procedures are contained by the Rules of Procedure of the Constitutional Court.

 The Constitutional Court consists of fifteen judges.
-The President and the Members of the Constitutional Court are elected by the Parliament with qualified majority for a term of twelve years.
-Lawyers of outstanding knowledge (for example university professors) or have at least twenty years of professional work experience in the field of law (for example as lawyer or as judge) may become Judges of the Constitutional Court.
-The President of the Constitutional Court is elected by Parliament from amongst the Judges of the Constitutional Court, for the term of his mandate.
+The Members of the Constitutional Court are elected by the Parliament with qualified majority for a term of twelve years.
+Lawyers of outstanding knowledge (for example university professors) or those who have at least twenty years of professional work experience in the field of law (for example as barrister or as judge) may become Judge of the Constitutional Court.
+The President of the Constitutional Court is elected by Parliament from amongst the Judges of the Constitutional Court, for the term of his or her mandate.
 The President of the Court has administrative, coordinative and representative role, without prejudice to the independence of the Judges of the Court.
-The vice-president is elected by the Judges of the Court, upon proposal of the President of the Constitutional Court.
-Since 1990 Dr. László Sólyom, Dr. János Németh, Dr. András Holló, Dr. Mihály Bihari and Dr. Péter Paczolay has held the presidency.
+From 1990 László Sólyom, János Németh, András Holló, Mihály Bihari, Péter Paczolay, Barnabás Lenkovics and Tamás Sulyok held the presidency.
+Since 11 June 2024 the President of the Constitutional Court is Imre Juhász.